Former Brisbane adviser charged over dishonest conduct

 He was released on bail, and the matter adjourned for mention on 3 February 2025.

-The penalty for the offence prior to 13 March 2019 is a maximum of 10 years imprisonment or the greater of $810,000 or a fine of three times the total value of the benefits, or both.
+The penalty for the offence prior to 13 March 2019 is a maximum of 10 years’ imprisonment, or the greater of $810,000 or a fine of three times the total value of the benefits, or both.
 For the period after 13 March 2019, this rises to 15 years’ imprisonment, or a fine of 45,000 penalty units or three times the benefit derived and detriment avoided because of the offence, or both.

-This is the second set of charges against Ridgway follow earlier charges brought against him in December 2023 for allegedly providing false or misleading information to ASIC during an examination.
+This is the second set of charges against Ridgway following earlier charges brought against him in December 2023 for allegedly providing false or misleading information to ASIC during an examination.
 Both sets of charges are now before the Southport Magistrates Court.

 The matter is being prosecuted by the Office of the Director of Public Prosecutions (Cth) (CDPP) following a referral from ASIC.